COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/PickupHearts.png", width: 90%),
-  caption: [Image showing the stationary turret (on the left), the rotating turrets (middle left), the mobile turrets (middle right) and the experimental turret (right)]
-)
+  caption: [Image showing hearts which can be picked up by the player] )

 ===== Keys